 When I hear your echo it’s the cruelest form of torture

 from the 2006 album Green Eyed Alone

 Songs like “Helplessly” and “Words/Wings” set the stage for the direction Erik’s songwriting took on Green Eyed Alone.
 There’s even less of an Americana feel, though – even “Words/Wings” prominently featured the accordion – as the straightforward pop of “Thousand Heartaches” shows.
-Sure, there’s a sweetly strummed banjo in the verses, but it’s more to accentuate its poppiness than to add a folk element, a little bit like the fiddle in Wilco’s “Jesus, etc.”
+Sure, there’s a sweetly strummed banjo in the verses, but it's more to accentuate its poppiness than to add a folk element, something like the fiddle in Wilco’s “Jesus, Etc.”

 from the 2008 album Bring in the Sails

 Although always subtle and creative, there is a spiritual dimension to many of Erik Brandt’s lyrics.
-“Revelation Blues” is a perfect example, as he uses multiple biblical allusions to build a prophetic statement that powerfully critiques contemporary culture (“what you own owns you/you know it’s true/but where your treasure is/your heart will be there too”).
-Musically it’s one of the UHQ’s most intense songs, highlighted by heavy organ from Erik and a soulful guitar riff from Jeremy Szopinski.
+“Revelation Blues” is a perfect example, as he uses biblical allusions to build a prophetic statement that critiques contemporary culture (“what you own owns you/you know it’s true/but where your treasure is/your heart will be there too”).
+It's one of the UHQ’s most intense songs, highlighted by heavy organ from Erik and a soulful guitar riff from Jeremy Szopinski.

 from the 2008 album Sometimes